katson1/calamity-bot/README.md

 CLIENT_ID=0123456789876543210
   ```

-Now, on the **Bot** tab, click on "Reset Token" to generate a new `Token`.
+Now, on the **Bot** tab, click on "Reset Token" to generate a new `token`.
 Remember, it's crucial not to share this token with anyone else.
 Copy the `token` to the .env file:

 The `.env` file should be like this example: